pc-consulting/ports/README.md

 Considered *alpha/beta* (i. e. may or may not be a starting point for a working port):

+- comms/mshv
+    - Builds and produces some sort of binary which kind of starts but produces no output other than an occasional splash screen.
+    - Installs (and deinstalls) that binary, plus some files to ${EXAMPLESDIR} which also are from the source build.
 - ports-mgmt/pytoport
     - Python version parsing apparently has changed a bit in ports.
 The patch adds a '.0' to USES= so that the checks pass.
     - Made the handling of COMMENT in Makefile resilient to inconvenient pipy.org package information.